 Blakehill straddles two parishes, that of Cricklade and Purton.
 The area of Blakehill Farm was called Blake Hill on a map of 1774; ironic as its later use required a flat area!

 The OS map below is dated 1885 and gives an idea of land use at this time, which understandably was agricultural.
 Lying just north west of the airfield is a late medieval moated site and there is a nearby late medieval settlement at Whitehall Farm.
-You can view the extent of the archaeological features on the site on the Sites and Monuments Mapping site.
+You can view the extent of the archaeological features on the site on Wiltshire and Swindon's Historic Environment Record.

 OS Map 1:2,500, 1885 Ref: 10/1

 The land at Blakehill became one of many temporary airfields constructed during WWII; 58a belonging to Blakehill Farm in Purton and Whitehall Farm in Cricklade were acquired by the Air Ministry in 1943.
 The airfield became operational in 1944.
 Those working at the station soon numbered about twice the population of Cricklade.
 It must have turned a sleepy rural town into a bustling, busy area.

 Plan of the proposed site at Blakehill Farm by the Air Ministry, scale 6” to 1 mile, dated 23.8.1944

 On 6th June 1944 paratroopers set off on Operation Tonga.
 More operations followed, including a return flight carrying on Friday 13th June, the first to carry wounded back to Britain by air.
 Onboard were the WAAF’s pioneering ‘Flying Nightingales’, caring for the wounded who were being brought back from the battle zone, and working in very challenging conditions.

 Casualties and crew including one of the Flying Nightingales, in a Dakota aircraft of 233 Squadron, RAF Blakehill Farm, 1944